 |

-with a wealth of valuable tips, tricks, explanations,
+edition is packed with a wealth of valuable tips,

-assistant.
-This is a good book to have, an excellent
+the modern-day camera assistant.
+This is a good book to

-and a great teaching tool for film students and people
+camera assistant and a great teaching tool for film

-new to the camera department.
-The companion website
+students and people new to the camera department.
+The

-offers a collection of links and forms, a superb
+companion website offers a collection of links and

 |